bill-mca/cybernetic-stream-table/task-list.md

 - wrote code to instantaneously link the RPi's camera image to the OpenCV analysis.
 - Got the live openCV code to run over graphical SSH so that my laptop can show what the RPi camera is seeing

-- write a couple of scripts of code to control the speed of the motor
+- Write a couple of scripts of code to control the speed of the motor
 - Wire up the RPI

 At 3pm I have the motor cotroller running so it should now be a matter of integrating the various parts.
 As a stretch goal I'll try to get a live video feed of the image OpenCV image classification.

+By the end of the day I had written OpenCV code to make a live video stream showing object recognition from the RPi's camera.
+I'd also figured out how to run the code over SSH so that the RPi could be mounted above the stream table but a nearby laptop could be used to view the output from the Pi's camera.

 ## Future (what I'm aiming to do when)

 ### 5th of June
 - Test it with a full load of sand
-- flood test the new silicone waterproofing
+- flood test the new silicone water
+- proofing
 - Integrate the PWM code with the OpenCV code
 - Rebuild the filter
 - Attach the boards to the table and run the wires from the camera down to the pump.